 This creature provides access to all colors in the game, which is essential in any Sliver tribal deck.
 It is also relatively easy and cheap to find (compared to the next card).
 The most important aspect is its ability to give all Sliver creatures you control indestructible.
 This is, obviously, a really powerful ability, as it makes it incredibly hard to deal with your creatures.

 Now let’s talk about the most famous or maybe infamous Sliver card out there:

 #2 Sliver Queen

 This card is known for being the first fantastic Sliver Commander.
 It is also known for its insane rarity and price, which is a result of the Reserved List.
-Its abilities, on the other hand, have become somewhat outdated but are still excellent in general.

 Lastly, we have, arguably, the best Sliver:

 #1 The First Sliver

 This creature is also one of the newest Slivers on the list.
 Funny enough, it is the oldest in the Lore, and therefore one of the most powerful.
 It has the really fun and explosive mechanic cascade, which essentially draws you nonland cards, and casts them for 0 mana.
 In typical Sliver fashion, it gives this same ability to every other Sliver you control.

 So, this makes for a powerful and fun commander to play with.
 It also has the same stats as Sliver Queen being a 7/7 for 5 mana.
 In some ways, it is actually an improved and cheaper version of the classic card.